APenderGH/ctf_write-ups/CrikeyCon(VIII)-2022/SupaSecure/README.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiYWRtaW4ifQ.xLtLdUxXsGB7EqP49a8xQziqpjkVKeJ9o2nix4xLf5M
 ```

-Okayy, so we know we generate and change a JWT token...but where do we actually use it?
-I was stumped here for a good 30 minutes, I tried providing the `Admin JWT` through several common headers through which they're normally obtained, like `X-Auth-Token` and `Authorization`, but reloading each page with that header set yielded no difference in response.
+Okayy, so we know we can generate and change a JWT token...but where do we actually use it?
+I was stumped here for a good 30 minutes, I tried providing the `Admin JWT` through several common headers, like `X-Auth-Token` and `Authorization`, but reloading each page with that header set yielded no difference in response.

 Hmm, I must've missed something.